nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 1. User requests to view all tasks due in the next n days
-2. Dueue shows a list of tasks in chronological order Use case ends.
+2. Dueue shows a list of tasks in chronological order<br>
+Use case ends.

 **Extensions**

 1a.
 The given n is invalid

 > 1a1.
-Dueue shows an error message <br>
+Dueue shows an error message <br><br>
   Use case resumes at step 1

 2a.
 The list is empty

 > 2a1.
-Dueue shows message "You have no tasks during that period."
+Dueue shows message "You have no tasks during that period."<br>
   Use case ends

 #### Use case: See autocomplete messages when typing